 Vasectomies may not be right for:

-Sperm banking is no guarantee for successful conception and pregnancy.
+Sperm banking does not guarantee successful conception and pregnancy.
 Sperm can be frozen for many years, but even after 6 months some sperm cells lose their ability to function normally after being unfrozen.
 In addition, sperm banking is typically not covered by health insurance plans and costs should be considered.

 Although most men who have a vasectomy never use their banked sperm, it is understandable if some men are emotionally reassured by the idea that they have sperm preserved "just in case."
 Still, men who are considering vasectomy should not view sperm banking (or vasectomy reversal) as a guaranteed option if they later change their minds.
 It is best to undertake vasectomy as a permanent sterilization procedure.
 If future fathering of children seems a possibly desirable scenario, it is wise to reconsider whether vasectomy is the right decision to make.